header image that says Baseball Fever - Baseball is for women too

 History of the Tampa Bay Rays

-The Tampa Bay Devil Rays became a major league franchise team in 1995 and they began playing in the American League on March 31, 1998.
-In 2008, the Tampa Bay Rays, after 10 years in major league baseball, won the American League pennant, under the leadership of their manager, Joe Maddon.
-That year, they had their best season, with 97 wins and 65 losses.
+The Tampa Bay Rays became a major league franchise team in 1995 and they began playing in the American League on March 31, 1998.
+In 2008, after 10 years in major league baseball, they won the American League pennant, under the leadership of their manager, Joe Maddon.
+They had their best regular season in 2021, when they had 100 wins and 62 losses.

 1998-1999